Diagnosing intermittent temperature related engine problems, can be a challenge, especially if they affect driveability.

-Shouldn’t we check the oxygen sensor (O2) first; before looking at fuel trim values; to confirm that they’re providing good data ?
-We already know the vehicle has a intermittent driveability issue; and the Check Engine light (CEL) is not on.
+Shouldn’t we check the oxygen (O2) sensor first; before looking at fuel trim values, to confirm that they’re providing good data ?
+Because, we already know the vehicle has a intermittent driveability issue; and the Check Engine light (CEL) is not on.

-As a result, the (PCM) has already tested the (O2) sensors; using the criteria set in the (O2) sensor monitors.
-So, depending on the (PCM) strategy; these tests are performed with every key cycle as the vehicle is being driven.
+Consequently, the (PCM) has already tested the (O2) sensors; using the criteria set in the (O2) sensor monitors.
+So, depending on the (PCM) strategy; these tests are performed, with every key cycle as the vehicle is being driven.

 Intermittent Temperature Related Problems

-As operating temperatures rise wiring connectors and even integrated circuits may open up.
+So, as operating temperatures rise, wiring connectors and even integrated circuits may open up.

 This would include:

-And, sometimes diodes and transistors can become flaky at high temperatures and/or voltage loads.
+Also, sometimes diodes and transistors, can become flaky at high temperatures and/or voltage loads.

 Sensor Or (PCM) Related Issues

-Changes in operating temperature also affect the way the (PCM) controls spark timing; the fuel mixture and other emissions functions.
-If an intermittent problem only occurs after warm up; it may be occurring when the (PCM) goes into closed loop.
+Changes in operating temperature; also affect the way the (PCM) controls, spark timing, fuel mixture and other emissions functions.
+So, if an intermittent problem only occurs after warm up, it may be occurring; when the (PCM) goes into closed loop.
 Causing, intermittent temperature related problems.

-If the problem only occurs when the engine is in closed loop; it is probably a sensor or (PCM) related issue.
+Usually, if the problem only occurs, when the engine is in closed loop; it is probably a sensor or (PCM) related issue.

-Temperature can also cause mechanical things to stick as a result of thermal expansion.
-Valves and lifters can stick if an engine overheats.
-(EGR) valves can stick from heat or a buildup of accumulated carbon deposits.
+Temperature can also cause, mechanical things to stick, as a result of thermal expansion.
+Valves and lifters, can stick if an engine overheats.
+Also, (EGR) valves can stick, from heat or a buildup of, accumulated carbon deposits.

-Even more, one thing to check here is the operation of the cooling system.
-As a result, a low coolant level may prevent the thermostat from opening and closing properly.
+So, one thing to check here, is the operation of the cooling system.
+Consequently, a low coolant level, may prevent the thermostat from, opening and closing properly.

-Above all, an inoperative electric fan or a clogged radiator may allow; unwanted fluctuations in engine temperature.
+Above all, an inoperative electric cooling fan or a clogged radiator; may allow unwanted fluctuations in engine temperature.
 Causing, intermittent temperature related problems.

-Always check for any technical service bulletins (TSB) that might be out on the problem.
-Consequently, it may be a situation where there is a pattern failure; and the vehicle manufacturer has already done the diagnostic homework and figured out the solution for you.
+So, always check for any technical service bulletins (TSB); that might be out on the problem.
+Consequently, it may be a situation where there is a pattern failure.
+And, the vehicle manufacturer; has already done the diagnostic homework and figured out the solution for you.

-Finally, in many cases, taking a few minutes to check for a possible (TSB) can save you hours of frustration.
-The cure may not be to replace a part but to reflash the computer to change its operating instructions.
+Finally, in many cases, taking a few minutes to check for a possible (TSB); can save you hours of frustration.
+Because, the cure may not be, to replace a part.
+But, to re-flash the computer, to change its operating instructions.